ultimate271/notes/dostoevsky/brothers03.06.md

 But Smerdyakov did not get through ten pages of Smaragdov.
 He thought it dull.
 So the bookcase was closed again.

+#### After showing interest in food, Smerdyakov is sent to Moscow and trained as a cook
 Shortly afterwards Marfa and Grigory reported to Fyodor Pavlovitch that Smerdyakov was gradually beginning to show an extraordinary fastidiousness.
 He would sit before his soup, take up his spoon and look